d-bl/GroundForge/docs/help/Reshape-Patterns.md

 Step 3 in small steps
 ---------------------

-As tried for InkScape v0.91, works probably very similar for affinity designer.
+As tried for InkScape v0.91, works probably very similar for Affinity Designer.

 * Start with object mode.
 * Double-click the pattern of your choice to enter the group of objects.